You know the cycle.

 - Sales team closes new clients/deals.

-- Sales team generates revenue to be funneled into future marketing campaigns.
+- Team generates revenue to be funneled into future marketing campaigns.

 - Marketing team uses new sales data and feedback to fine-tune marketing campaigns.